Navigating anthroposophical resources

-For English reference resources - besides Allen's 140 page bibliography in 1956, we have to wait until the 1970s with Haslett and Babbel/Giddens.
+For English reference resources - besides Paul M. Allen's 140 page bibliography in 1956, we have to wait until the 1970s with Haslett and Babbel/Giddens.

 Probably the most important multi-volume reference work - that was used for decades afterwards - was published by Emil Motteli in the 1980s.
 Examples of exceptional efforts in the period 1990-2010 were by Christian Karl and Urs Schwendener.
 The latter are also available online now.

 With the advance of technology - computing and internet - things quickly changed as database and full text search enabled new ways of working.
-These were put online too, James Stewart's database started in 1982 and went online as early as 1992, in Germany Michael Schmidt (steinerquellen later steinerdatenbank) and Thierry Cassegrain (Uranosarchiv) were pioneers to bring Steiner's work online (also the work that had not been published in the GA), and Wolfgang Peter started his german wiki site in 2004.
+These were put online too.
+In the US, James Stewart's database started in 1982 and went online as early as 1992. n Germany Michael Schmidt (steinerquellen later steinerdatenbank) and Thierry Cassegrain (Uranosarchiv) were pioneers to bring Steiner's work online (also the work that had not been published in the GA), and Wolfgang Peter started his german wiki site in 2004.

 What is next?

-With the initiative GA2025, to have all of the Gesamtausgabe published by 2025, hopefully the contribution of Rudolf Steiner will be fully available.
+The ambition of the initiative GA2025 isto have all of the Gesamtausgabe published by 2025.
+Hopefully the contribution of Rudolf Steiner will then be fully available.

-We now have all materials available digitally with search tools and databases, so students have an overview that never existed before.
+All materials are (or will become) available digitally with search tools and databases, so students have an overview that never existed before.
 Please do stand still on this point and appreciate the priviledge.

 At the same time two things are missing or do not really exists, but they are being worked:

 - an integrated edition of the Collected Works: preferably digital and in english, integrated meaning consolidated contents-wise.
-Here wiki projects like anthrowiki and this site, merged with the contents of lexicons like those by Schwendener and Motelli, fit in.
+Here wiki projects like this site fit in.
+Another example would be anthrowiki, merged with the contents of lexicons like those by Schwendener and Motelli.

-- a comprehensive overview on anthroposophical secondary literature and spiritual scientific literature at large, because we are one century later and there is so much more today than in 1925.
+- a comprehensive overview on anthroposophical secondary literature and spiritual scientific literature at large.
+We are now one century after Rudolf Steiner's foundational contribution, and there is so much more today than in 1925.
+See for example the SoSoG page.
 This has to be living, and include and 'connect in' the work being done today.

 The Free Man Creator initiative works on both these fronts.